-- Continued investments in the Research Support Fund to address the full cost of research. - Investments to ensure students have a work integrated learning experience during their post-secondary studies and an overall expansion of federal work integrated learning programs across sectors and disciplines. - Further investments in the Fundamental Science Review proposal to increase annual scholarship and fellowship funding for graduate students by \$140 million by 2022-23, with priority given to women, Indigenous peoples, visible minorities and peoples with disabilities. - Expansion of the Undergraduate Student Research Awards to other councils, as a means to increase the number of students pursuing graduate studies.
+- Continued investments in the Research Support Fund to address the full cost of research. - Investments to provide students with greater access to workintegrated learning experiences during their post-secondary studies, and expand federal work integrated learning programs across sectors and disciplines.' - Increase annual scholarship and fellowship funding for graduate students by \$140 million by 2022-23, with priority given to women, Indigenous peoples, visible minorities and peoples with disabilities. - Expansion of the NSERC Undergraduate Student Research Awards to other councils, as a means to increase the number of students pursuing graduate studies.